edfcbz/task-api-rest-spring-360agency-test/README.md

 ## 🚀 Starting JUnit Test Class
 ## Very Import Tip
 * 1 - Before everything, execute section "Testing environment" Above.
 "THIS IS ESSENTIAL"
-* 2 - (FIRST OPTION) Access the Database SQUEMA and remove all informations using the command SQL below:
+* 2 - (FIRST OPTION) Access the Database SCHEMA and remove all informations using the command SQL below:
   * 2.1 - Clean Listing table: DELETE FROM Listing;
   * 2.2 - Clean Dealer Table: DELETE FROM Dealer;
   * 2.3 - Execute the file InsertDataTestInTables.sql in Client SQL Tool (This step will create the data tests in Database squema)
 * 3 - (SECOND OPTION) Creating new database
-  * 3.1 - Remove the Database squema created before
+  * 3.1 - Remove the Database schema created before
-  * 3.2 - Execute the SQL file "CreatingDatabase360agency.sql" in Client SQL Tool (This step will create the data tests in Database squema)
+  * 3.2 - Execute the SQL file "CreatingDatabase360agency.sql" in Client SQL Tool (This step will create the data tests in Database schema)
-  * 3.5 - Execute the SQL file "InsertDataTestInTables.sql" in Client SQL Tool (This step will create data in Squema Tables)  * 3 - * 3 -
+  * 3.5 - Execute the SQL file "InsertDataTestInTables.sql" in Client SQL Tool (This step will create data in Schema Tables)  * 3 - * 3 -
 * 4 - Run the Sturtup.java class as java application.
 This file is located in br.com.edfcbz project package or repeat the "Testing environment" section

 ## ⚙️ API RESTFul - Running Examples